-We believe that our existing cash and short-term investments of approximately \$162 million, at June 28, 2013, even as it may be reduced through possible future repurchases of our common stock under the stock repurchase program discussed on page 47, will satisfy our cash requirements for at least the next twelve months.
-However, we may need to raise additional funds if our expectations are incorrect to take advantage of unanticipated strategic opportunities, satisfy our other cash requirements from time to time, or strengthen our financial position.
+We believe that our existing cash and short-term investments of approximately \$169 million, at September 27, 2013, even as it may be reduced through possible future repurchases of our common stock under the stock repurchase program discussed on page 49, will satisfy our cash requirements for at least the next twelve months.
+However, we may need to raise additional funds to take advantage of presently unanticipated strategic opportunities, satisfy our other cash requirements from time to time, or strengthen our financial position.
 Our ability to raise funds may be adversely affected by a number of factors, including factors beyond our control, such as weakness in the economic conditions in markets in which we sell our products and continued uncertainty in financial, capital and credit markets.
-There can be no assurance that equity or debt financing will be available to us on reasonable terms, if at all, when and if it is needed.
+There can be no assurance that equity or debt financing will be available to us on reasonable terms, if at all, when and if it is needed